 - The Provost and Executive Vice President for Academic Affairs, the Executive Vice President and Chief Financial Officer and the Executive Vice President for Medical Affairs are jointly responsible for the University’s compliance with laws relating to information management – each in their respective areas of executive management.

-- The Chief Information Officer and Associate Vice President for Information and Technology Services is responsible for the University’s IT infrastructure and security and IT policy – systems and policies which operationally facilitate and support the University’s compliance with information laws.
+- The Vice President for Information Technology and Chief Information Officer is responsible for the University’s IT infrastructure and security and IT policy – systems and policies which operationally facilitate and support the University’s compliance with information laws.

 - The Vice President for Research is responsible for compliance by the University with laws related to the stewardship of research information and data.